-Thanks to all who attended Sculpture Zoo!
+Thanks to all who attended!
+See event PHOTOS

 On August 8, 2015, public art came to life in Rittenhouse Square!
 The Association for Public Art (aPA) with support from Apartment Investment and Management Company (Aimco) and in partnership with Philadelphia Parks and Recreation presented Sculpture Zoo in Rittenhouse Square, a free family-friendly event of fun-filled activities that enlivened the Square’s outdoor sculptures.